gyson/ex_type/README.md

 ## Status

-This project is still in very early stage with active development.
-You are likely to hit uncovered case when playing more complex code beyond example.
-Be free to submit github issue for bug report or any feedback.
+This project is still in a very early stage with active development.
+You are likely to hit uncovered cases when playing more complex code beyond the examples.
+Be free to submit [a github issue](https://github.com/gyson/ex_type/issues/new) for a bug report or any feedback.

 ## Roadmap